 -Studio 1 is the oldest Sunrise studio and it is where many of their classic shows were born.

--Studio 1 started out in 1972 by creating works in cooperation with other studios at the time.
+-Studio 1 began in 1972 by creating works in cooperation with other studios.
 They worked mainly with Toei who were the leaders in creating robot anime at the time.

 -Currently working on the production of the Gundam Unicorn OVA series.